MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-overview.md

 ## Key benefits

-Key facts of the value proposition are as follows:
+The key benefits of the value proposition are as follows:

 **Preserve investments in SCOM**: SCOM Managed Instance (preview) allows you to preserve your existing SCOM investments.
 SCOM Managed Instance (preview) is compatible with all existing SCOM MPs and provide a means to migrate MP configurations from the on-premises setup.